Ayudha katti: Description

 A sketch of the "prestige" ayudha katti with the most common shape of the blade.

 The length of the ayudha katti varies greatly.
 Some ayudha katti can reach up to 50 cm long.
 There are two known forms of the ayudha katti.
 The 'war' form is mainly used for melee combat, and the 'prestige' form is worn for daily use.
 Unlike the prestige form, the war ayudha katti lacks the egg-shaped pommel plate on the base of the hilt.
 The ayudha katti is one of the rarest of the edged- weapons.

 The blade of the ayudha katti measures about 38 cm long.
 The sharpened edge is located on the concave side of the blade.
 The top (the non-sharpened edge) of the sword is initially concave, then it tapers slightly for about a quarter of the length until it becomes extremely convex, and then it tapers quickly until the point.
 The widest part of the blade reaches 9 cm wide.
 The overall shape of ayudha katti is short and quite heavy.
 The shape somehow resembles the moplah sword used by the Muslim population on the Malabar Coast, although unlike the moplah, the ayudha katti is sharpened only on one side and has no medial ridge.
 Ayudha katti is mostly a chopping tool, a very common weapon found worldwide.
 It was used for clearing the forest, as an agricultural tool, as well as melee weapon in war.

 The hilt of the ayudha katti can be made of wood or horn (usually of the water buffalo).
 The pommel is a plate with the shape if an egg and is made of same material as the hilt.
 The hilt is often decorated with traditional geometric or floral carvings.

-Ayudha katti is peculiarly worn without a scabbard.
+The ayudha katti is peculiarly worn without a scabbard.
 It is typically held in the hand while sitting.
-Prestige form ayudha katti has a special carrying device consisting of a silver chain that serves as a belt and a large brass ring for hanging the knife in the back of the blade's holder.
+The prestige form ayudha katti has a special carrying device consisting of a silver chain that serves as a belt and a large brass ring for hanging the knife in the back of the blade's holder.